-These consecutive courses for Sophomore Illustrators introduce students to the variety of materials and methods of drawing and painting, form traditional to conceptual visual thinking.
-Students learn how and why all visual communicators use drawing for ideation and decision-making.
-To develop the necessary skills, special emphasis is given to drawing as a fundamental means for thinking, looking, and making decisions, and as training in thinking through intensive drawing exercises in thumbnails, sketching, roughs, and storyboards.
+Students are introduced to the variety of materials and methods of drawing and painting, from traditional to conceptual visual thinking.
+Students learn that all visual communicators use drawing as a means of ideation or decision making.
+To develop the necessary skills, special emphasis is given to drawing as a fundamental means for thinking, looking, and making decisions, and as training in thinking through intense drawing exercises in thumbnails, sketching, roughs, and storyboards.

-Drawing and Painting III ILUS310-2 credits
+Drawing and Painting for Illustration I ILUS310-2 credits

 Students refine their expressive and observational drawing, painting and composition skills, as they relate to illustration as a means of visual communication.
-Emphasis placed on contemporary illustrative applications & techniques, including the use of digital/web techniques particular to contemporary Illustration methodologies.
-Studio sessions encourage experimentation and improved technique, as well as conceptual and methodological development pertinent to a contemporary Illustrative practice.
+Studio sessions encourage experimentation and improved technique, leading to the development of personal style.

-Drawing and Painting IV ILUS311-2 credits
+Drawing and Painting for Illustration II ILUS311-2 credits